Reviewed by: HU Medical Review Board | Last reviewed: March 2023

 - Abnormal dreams

 These are not all the possible side effects of Delstrigo.
-Patients should talk to their doctor about what to expect when taking Delstrigo.
+Talk to your doctor about what to expect when taking Delstrigo.
 You also should call your doctor if you have any changes that concern you when taking Delstrigo.

 As with any medication, there are several very rare but serious risks that need to be considered before taking Delstrigo.
 Your healthcare provider can help determine what issues you may be at risk for and help determine what treatment options are the safest for you.
 It’s also important to remember that the risk of one or more of these issues occurring is low, and the benefits of treating the virus often greatly outweigh the risks.